 machines.
 The amount of lift produced by the new wing design was very close to what the

-brothers had predicted.
-Within a few weeks, they were making glides of over 500
+brothers predicted from their wind tunnel tests.
+Within a few weeks, they were making glides of over

-feet.
-For the first time, Orville began to fly.
+feet (90 meters).
+Orville flew for the first time on 20 September 1902.
 As Wilbur had done with earlier machines,

 he smashed up the glider in a spectacular crash, resulting in "a heap of flying